microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 #### Texture Barriers

 Texture Barriers control cache flush, memory layout and synchronization for texture subresources.
 Texture Barriers must only be used with texture resources.
-Texture barriers allow selection of a single subresource, all subresources, or a coherent range of subresources (i.e. mip range and array range).
+Texture barriers allow a selection of a single subresource, all subresources, or a coherent range of subresources (i.e. mip range and array range).
 Texture barriers must provide a valid, non-NULL resource pointer.

 #### Buffer Barriers